Most succession plans fail not because the successor was wrong, but because the preparation was never done.

 Most internal successions require some form of vendor financing, bank financing, or a combination of both.
 Successors rarely have the capital to pay full value at closing.
 We help structure the financing arrangement, establish repayment terms, and connect the capital structure to CRA’s capital gains reserve provisions so the tax on the gain can be spread across the years in which proceeds are received.

-The financing structure supports the successor’s ability to complete the transition while protecting the seller’s interest and optimizing the tax treatment of proceeds received over time.
+What changes: The financing structure supports the successor’s ability to complete the transition while protecting the seller’s interest and optimizing the tax treatment of proceeds received over time.

 Leadership Transition and Continuity Planning